 (3-1-5).
 One in a series of courses in basic preparation for a new firefighter.
-Should be taken in conjunction with Firefighter Certification 1, II, III, IV, VI, and VII to satisfy the Texas Commission on Fire Protection (TCFP) curriculum for Basic Structural Fire Suppression, Course #100.
-THIS COURSE MAY BE OFFERED ONLY BY INSTITUTIONS LICENSED AS A FIRE ACADEMY BY THE TEXAS COMMISSION ON FIRE PROTECTION Required corequisites: FIRS 1301, FIRS 1338, FIRS 1313, FIRS 1319, and FIRS 1329.
+Should be taken in conjunction with Firefighter Certification I, II, III, IV, and VI to satisfy the Texas Commission on Fire Protection (TCFP) curriculum for Basic Structural Fire Suppression, Course #100.
+This course may only be offered by institutions licensed as a Fire Academy by the Texas Commission on Fire Protection.

+Required Co-Requisites: FIRS 1301 FIRS 1338 FIRS 1313 FIRS 1319 and FIRS 1329